Mercedes-Benz Innovations

 1914 Mercedes 28/95 PS: production car with six-cylinder engine with machined steel cylinders and overhead camshaft with vertical shaft drive

 1924 DMG presents the first diesel trucks with compressed air injection at the Berlin Motor Show.
-Benz & Cie, since May partners of DMG in an association of mutual interest, presents the first standard-production diesel truck in the world to feature the Benz-developed pre-chamber injection system.
+Benz & Cie, presents the first standard-production diesel truck in the world to feature the Benz-developed pre-chamber injection system.
 The 5K3 with a 4 cylinder 8.8 liter diesel engine developed up to 50 hp at 1000 rpm.

 1925 Benz & Cie present low-frame buses.